MSNBC criticisms and controversies

-MSNBC is a news and political commentary organization that has been the focus of several controversies.
+MS NOW (known as MSNBC until December 2025) is a news and political commentary organization that has been the focus of several controversies.
 It has been accused by academics, media figures, political figures, and watchdog groups of having various biases in their news coverage as well as more general views of a liberal bias.
-Most of these controversies took place during the 2008–2015 era.
+Most of these controversies took place during the 2015–2024 era.